 5.2.1 Basic principles

 The offline charging functionality is based on the IMS network nodes reporting accounting information upon reception of various SIP methods or ISUP messages, as most of the accounting relevant information is contained in these messages.
-This reporting is achieved by sending Charging Data Request [start, interim, stop and event] from the IMS Network Elements to the CDF.
+This reporting is achieved by sending Charging Data Request [start, interim, stop and event] from the IMS Network Elements to the CDF or Charging Data Request [Initial, Update, Termination and Event] from the IMS Network Elements to the CHF.

-The charging client uses Charging Data Request[start, interim and stop] in procedures related to successful SIP sessions.
+The charging client uses Charging Data Request[start/Initial, interim/Update and stop/Termination] in procedures related to successful SIP sessions.
 It uses Charging Data Request[event]s for unsuccessful SIP sessions and for session unrelated procedures.
 Further details are specified in the tables below and in clause 5.2.2.

-It is operator configurable in the nodes for which SIP method or ISUP messages an Charging Data Request is sent.
+It is operator configurable in the nodes for which SIP method or ISUP messages a Charging Data Request is sent.
 Table 5.2.1.1 describes all possible Charging Data Requests that might be sent from a P-CSCF, I-CSCF, S-CSCF, IBCF, MGCF or BGCF.
-A list of node specific Charging Data Requests, along with the AVPs to be included are detailed in TS 32.299 [50].
+A list of node specific Charging Data Requests, along with the AVPs to be included are detailed in TS 32.299 [50] or the API attributes to be included are detailed in TS 32.291 [46].

-The Charging Data Requests to be sent from a MRFC are described in table 5.2.1.2.
+The Charging Data Requests to be sent from a MRFC are described in table 5.2.1.2 specific for reference point Rf or 5.2.1.4 specific for service based interface Nchf.

-It is configurable for the operators to enable or disable the generation of an Charging Data Request message by the IMS node in response to a particular "triggering SIP method /ISUP message".
+It is configurable for the operators to enable or disable the generation of a Charging Data Request message by the IMS node in response to a particular "triggering SIP method /ISUP message".

+5.2.1.1 Reference point Rf specifics

 Table 5.2.1.1: Charging Data Request messages triggered by SIP methods or ISUP messages for all IMS nodes except for MRFC and AS